Massive winter storm brings rolling blackouts, power outages

 “Thankfully, all of the orders that were going out today already finished yesterday,” she said a few moments before the power returned.

-At about the same time, Corey Newcomb and his family were entering their sixth hour without power at their home in Phenix, Virginia, a small town about 93 miles (150 kilometers) southwest of Richmond.
+At about the same time, Corey Newcomb and his family were entering their sixth hour without power at their home in the small town of Phenix, Virginia.

-“We are coping and that’s about it,” Newcomb said in a Facebook message, adding that he needs to run a generator because he has family with health problems.
+“We are coping and that’s about it,” Newcomb said in a Facebook message.

 South Dakota Gov. Kristi Noem said she was deploying the National Guard to haul timber to the Oglala Sioux and Rosebud Sioux tribes and help with snow removal.